Mark-Tomlinson/markup-by-attribute-for-woocommerce/readme.txt

 3. The regular price is $18.95.
 Markup by Attribute added $6 for a logo and $1.42 for extra large.
 4. The customer sees the full range of sale prices available and how much each option costs, plus a clear description of the breakdown.
 5. Markdowns (negative markups) can be used as well.
-6. Markups are applied to sale prices just as they are to regular prices.
+6. Markups are applied to sale prices just as they are with regular prices.
 7. The settings page allows configuration of how the markup is displayed.

 == Changelog ==

+= 3.11.0 =
+Build 202245.01
+* MAINTENANCE: Ensured compatibility with current versions of WordPress, WooCommerce, and PHP.
+* MAINTENANCE: Resolved a PHP 'depreciation' warning.
+* FIX: Fixed a bug where Markup-by-Attribute would get confused about the decimal separator because the server and WooCommerce localization settings conflict.
+Build 202245.02
+* MAINTENANCE: Changed the default on `Sale Price Markup` to 'yes'.

 = 3.10.5 =
 Build 202208.01
 * FIX: Correct Doubled currency symbol.